-Continue to invest in and support a high-quality faculty and staff that are focused on student success, a culture of excellence, and advancing the College's mission and goals.
+Continue to invest in and support a high-quality and diverse faculty and staff that are focused on student success, a culture of excellence, and advancing the College's mission and goals.

-Strategies Standards/Benchmarks/ Key Result Areas 3.1 Ensure that the College offers competitive salaries and benefits to attract and retain the best qualified faculty and staff possible.
+Stratenico Standards/Benchmarks/ Strategies Key Result Areas 3.1 Ensure that the College offers competitive salaries and benefits to attract and retain the best qualified and diverse faculty and staff possible.
 3.1.a The College shall complete a salary and benefits survey on a periodic basis and use the results to inform its salary schedules.
 3.1.b All College Employees shall be paid in accordance with the classification plans, and salary schedules, adopted by the Board of Regents.
 The College shall provide a limited number of financial supplements / stipends, in addition to annual salary, for employees who assume annual coordinator assignments or represent industry positions that can only be filled with the additional compensation.
-3.2 Promote employee growth through employee involvement and development to advance the College's mission and goals, student success and a culture of excellence.
-3.2.a 95% of full-time classified and professional employees have completed at least eight hours of professional development each school year.
+3.2 Continue to work to recruit diverse pools of applicants for open positions through strategic recruitment.
+3.2 Human Resources will work to continue recruiting diverse pools of applicants for each open position by advertising for qualified applicants through various appropriate sources.
+3.3 Promote employee growth through employee involvement and development to advance the College's mission and goals, student success and a culture of excellence.
+3.3.a 95% of full-time classified and professional employees have completed at least eight hours of professional development each school year.
 95% of full-time faculty will have completed at least sixteen hours of professional development each school year.
-3.2.b The College has explored developing a GC Leadership program, and if appropriate, has implemented the program with the first class of participants completing it by 2025.
-3.2.c The majority of the College's full- time employees will have participated in a committee and/or council activity each school year.
+3.3.b The College has explored developing a GC Leadership program, and if appropriate, has implemented the program with the first class of participants completing it by 2025.

-3.3 Celebrate employee successes through recognition and appreciation.
-3.3.a Faculty and staff successes will be featured on the College's website, social media, as well as other publications.
-3.3.b Recognition of Excellence- The College community will have selected eight employees (two full-time faculty, two full-time classified staff, one professional/technical staff, and one adjunct faculty) to be recognized for excellence on an annual basis.
-3.4 Improve and promote the health and wellness program for all faculty and staff.
-3.3 The College has promoted a campus health and wellness program for all faculty and staff that may include health and wellness fairs as well as allotted time for those who participate in the various wellness activities.
+3.3c The majority of the College's full- time employees will have participated in a committee and/or council activity each school year.
+3.4 Celebrate employee successes through recognition and appreciation.
+3.4.a Faculty and staff successes will be featured on the College's website, social media, as well as other publications.
+3.4.b Recognition of Excellence- The College community will have selected eight employees (two full-time faculty, two full-time classified staff, one professional/technical staff, and one adjunct faculty) to be recognized for excellence on an annual basis.
+3.5 Improve and promote the health and wellness program for all faculty and staff.
+3.5 The College has promoted a campus health and wellness program for all faculty and staff that may include health and wellness fairs as well as allotted time for those who participate in the various wellness activities.